Welcome to Boloh, Barnardo’s COVID-19 helpline and webchat for those 11+

 If you have been affected by the pandemic and you need advice or someone to talk to, you can call us confidentially on 0800 1512605 or, if you prefer to have an online chat with the specialist support advisor, you can do this via the live webchat by clicking on the icon on the bottom right.
 Our trained staff are awaiting your phone calls or webchats Mon-Fri, 10am-8pm, and Sat-Sun 10am-3pm.

 We are here to help you if you have experienced bereavement, ill health, feeling down or anxious about the lockdown, feeling isolated, worried about friends or family, concerned about your finances, unemployment, experienced bullying or racism, issues with homelessness or eviction, worried about returning to school/university or any other issue.
 Our team of specialist psychotherapists can provide you with ongoing support during this difficult time.

-On the phone, our helpline advisors can talk to you in English, Urdu, Punjabi, Hindi or Mirpuri.
+On the phone, our helpline advisors can talk to you in English, Urdu, Punjabi, Hindi, Mirpuri and Polish.

 Our psychotherapists can provide therapeutic support in English, Gujarati, Urdu, Bengali, French, Spanish, Arabic, Punjabi, Mirpuri, Pothwari, Hinko, Hindi and Sundhi.